Gaurav-45/Hack-this-fall-2024/README.md

 - Team Name: Code Stars
 - Project Title: कृषिबंधू (Krishi-Bandhu)

-## 🌱 A Digital बंधू for Our Farmers

-<i>Bridging educational, geographical, and language barriers to support India's smallholder farmers.</i>

 #### 🚜 Problem Statement

 Agriculture forms the backbone of the Indian economy, with over half of the population dependent on it.
-Smallholder farmers, those with less than 5 acres of land, contribute to 2/3rds of the world’s food production and make up 86% of all Indian farmers.
+Smallholder farmers, those with less than 5 acres of land, contribute to 2/3rds of the world’s food production and makeup 86% of all Indian farmers.
 Yet, these farmers often face challenges in:

 Adopting sustainable practices due to limited access to real-time data.
 Managing resources effectively with minimal guidance on technological and scientific advancements.